UNLOCKING VALUE THROUGH COLLABORATION

 When not at work: Barnaby practices daily meditation, when he tries (usually unsuccessfully) not to think about work.
 When not injured he enjoys all sport, particularly running and skiing.

 A chartered accountant, Thomas began his career in 2008 with Deloitte, where he spent 5 years working predominantly with real estate clients.

 Most recently Thomas was Investment Manager at F3GROUP, working closely with Barnaby on a range of development opportunities.
 Prior to F3GROUP, Thomas was UK Head of Finance for Far East Consortium, where he led the £30 million development financing of the Dorsett Hotel, Aldgate.

 From 2013 to 2016, Thomas worked for Hammerson plc, leading the finance function for the development team.
 This included £250 million of onsite developments.
 In 2015, Thomas was promoted to lead the finance team on the £1.5 billion redevelopment of the Whitgift Shopping Centre, Croydon, the joint venture between Westfield and Hammerson.

 Thomas holds a BSc (Hons) in Accounting and Finance from the University of Birmingham.

 When not at work: Thomas is a keen footballer and athlete, with a sometimes inexplicable commitment to supporting Peterborough United.

 WOBURN AND BEDFORD COURT, CROYDON

 Role – developer.
 This major residential regeneration site in central Croydon was acquired with private investor backing in 2018.
-The planning process is underway and we are currently in public consultation with a scheme of several hundred apartments, including a substantial amount of affordable housing.
+The planning process is well underway and, guided by Croydon Council, we are currently refining a scheme of several hundred apartments, including a substantial amount of affordable housing.

-With 80 private flats to acquire on the existing estate, community engagement and understanding is paramount.
+With 80 private flats to acquire on the existing estate, community engagement and understanding has been paramount.